Are You Disabled but Unable to Collect Disability Insurance Benefits from The Hartford?

 This section is found in a box on the first page of Section I. It asks the employer to indicate whether the claimant has Group Life Insurance coverage with The Hartford, and, if so, more information regarding the coverage: for example, basic amount, supplemental amount, and the date of the coverage.

-- Section II: Employee’s Statement to be completed by the employees or representative who is applying for Long-Term Disability insurance benefits.
+- Section II: Employee’s Statement to be completed by the employees or their representative who is applying for Long-Term Disability insurance benefits.

 - Section III: Authorization to Obtain Information to be signed by the employee.